pranaysamudrala/k8s-eks/postgres.md

 # Postgres

-This Documentation is regarding deployment of Postgres Database using Kustomize in our Kubernetes cluster using the GitHub repository mentioned below.\n
+This Documentation is regarding deployment of High Availability Postgres Database using Kustomize in Kubernetes EKS cluster using the GitHub repository mentioned below.

 Reference links:-